Mexico: Contemporary Mexico

 After 71 years of rule, the incumbent PRI lost the 2000 presidential election to Vicente Fox of the opposing conservative National Action Party (PAN).
-In the 2006 presidential election, Felipe Calderón from the PAN was declared the winner, with a very narrow margin (0.58%) over leftist politician Andrés Manuel López Obrador of the Party of the Democratic Revolution (PRD).
+In the 2006 presidential election, Felipe Calderón from the PAN was declared the winner, with a narrow margin (0.6%) over leftist politician Andrés Manuel López Obrador of the Party of the Democratic Revolution (PRD).
 López Obrador, however, contested the election and pledged to create an "alternative government".

-After twelve years, in the 2012 presidential election, the PRI again won the presidency with the election of Enrique Peña Nieto.
+In the 2012 presidential election, the PRI again won the presidency with the election of Enrique Peña Nieto.
 However, he won with a plurality of around 38% and did not have a legislative majority.

-During the twenty-first century, Mexico has contended with high crime rates, bureaucratic corruption, narcotrafficking, and a stagnant economy.
-Many state-owned industrial enterprises were privatized starting in the 1990s with neoliberal reforms, but Pemex, the state-owned petroleum company is only slowly being privatized, with exploration licenses being issued.
-In a push against government corruption, the ex-CEO of Pemex, Emilio Lozoya Austin, was arrested in 2020.
+During the 21st century, Mexico has contended with high crime rates, bureaucratic corruption, narcotrafficking, and a stagnant economy.
+Many state-owned enterprises were privatized starting in the 1990s with neoliberal reforms.
+Pemex, the state-owned petroleum company is being privatized, with exploration licenses being issued.
+In a push against corruption, the ex-CEO of Pemex, Emilio Lozoya Austin, was arrested in 2020.

-After founding the new political party MORENA, Andrés Manuel López Obrador (commonly known as AMLO) won the 2018 presidential election with over 50% of the vote.
-His political coalition, led by his left-wing party founded after the 2012 elections, included parties and politicians from across the political spectrum.
-The coalition also won a majority in both the upper and lower Congress chambers.
-His success is attributed to the country's opposing political forces exhausting their chances as well as AMLO's adoption of a moderate discourse with a focus on reconciliation.
-The first confirmed case of COVID-19 in Mexico occurred on 28 February 2020.
-The COVID-19 vaccination in Mexico began in December 2020.

-Claudia Sheinbaum, López Obrador's political successor, won the 2024 presidential election in a landslide and upon taking office in October became the first woman to lead the country in Mexico's history.
-She was sworn in as Mexico's president on 1 October 2024.
+After founding the new political party MORENA, Andrés Manuel López Obrador (known as AMLO) won the 2018 election with over 50%.
+His coalition, led by his left-wing party founded after the 2012 elections, included parties from across the spectrum.
+The coalition won a majority in the upper and lower Congress chambers.
+His success is attributed to opposing political forces exhausting their chances, as well as AMLO's adoption of moderate discourse focused on reconciliation.
+The first confirmed case of COVID-19 in Mexico occurred in February 2020, and COVID-19 vaccination in Mexico began in December.
+Claudia Sheinbaum, AMLO's successor, won the 2024 presidential election in a landslide and became the first woman to lead Mexico.
+She was sworn in on 1 October 2024.